Linear growth of translation lengths of random isometries on Gromov hyperbolic spaces and Teichm\"uller spaces

-We now begin our discussion.
 From now on, we fix a point $x_0 \in X$ as the basepoint.
-Since $\mu$ is non-elementary, there exist two independent pseudo-Anosovs $\phi_{+}$, $\phi_{-}$ in $\llangle \supp \mu \rrangle$.
-By taking suitable powers, we may assume that they are made of equal numbers of alphabets in $\supp \mu $.
+Since the random walk $\w$ is generated by a non-elementary probability measure $\mu$, there exist two independent pseudo-Anosovs $\phi_{+}$, $\phi_{-}$ in $\llangle \supp \mu \rrangle$, the subsemigroup generated by the support of $\mu$.
+By taking suitable powers, we may assume that they are made of equal numbers of elements in $\supp \mu $.